DeNepo/javascript-30/README.md

 ### For Group Study

-> Each time you finish one of these challenges, check it off `- [x]` and provide a link to the new repository your group collaborated on to build this challenge.
+Each time you finish one of these group challenges, check it off (`- [x]`) and provide a link to the new repository your group used to collaborate on this challenge.

 - [ ] 01 - [drum kit]()
 - [ ] 02 - [clock]()